abstractqqq/dsds/readme.md

-# Goals of this Data Analysis Toolkit
+# Welcome to the Dark Side of Data Science

 Still in early development.
-Name of package undecided yet.
+Name of package undecided yet, well, probably it will be called the DarkSide or DSDS (Dark Side for Data Science).
+I choose DarkSide because data pipelines are like real life pipelines, buried under the ground.
+It is the most foundational work that is also the most under-appreciated component of any data science project.
+Feature selection is often considered a dark art, too.
+So the name DarkSide/dsds really makes sense to me.

-This library aims to be a lightweight altenative to Scikit-learn (Sklearn), especially in the data preparation stage, e.g. feature screening/selection, basic transformations (scale, impute, one-hot encode, target encode, etc.) Its goal is to replace sklearn's pipeline up until model building.
-Its focuses are on
+This library aims to be a lightweight altenative to Scikit-learn (Sklearn), especially in the data preparation stage, e.g. feature screening/selection, basic transformations (scale, impute, one-hot encode, target encode, etc.) Its goal is to replace sklearn's pipeline.
+(Everything except the models are rewritten.
+The current dataset builder does not have model steps yet.).
+Its focuses are on:

 1. Being more dataframe centric in design.
 Dataframe in, dataframe out, and try not to convert or copy to NumPy unless necessary, or provide low-memory options.

 2. Performance.
-Many algorithms are 3-5x faster, 10x if you have more cores on your computer, than Scikit-learn's implementation.
+Most algorithms are rewritten and are 3-5x faster, 10x if you have more cores on your computer, than Scikit-learn's implementation.

 3. Simplicity and consistency.
 This library should not be everything.
 It should stick to the responsibilities outlined above.
 It shouldn't become a visualization library.
 It shouldn't overload users with millions of input options, most of which won't be used anyway and which really adds little but side effects to the program.
+It shouldn't be a package with models.
+(We might add some wrappers to Scipy for EDA).
+This package helps you build and manage the pipeline, from feature selection to basic transformations, and provides you with a powerful builder to build your pipe!

+4. Provide more visibility into data pipelines without all the pomp of a web UI.
+Make data pipelines editable outside Python.

-4. Be more developer friendly by introducing useful types and data structures in the backend.
+5. Be more developer friendly by introducing useful types and data structures in the backend.

 To this end, I believe the old "stack", Pandas + Sklearn + some NumPy, is inadequate, mostly because

 1. Their lack of parallelism
-2. Pandas's "object" types and slow performance.
+2. Pandas's "object" types making things difficult and its slow performance.
 3. Lack of types enforcement, leading to infinitely many quality checks.
 Lack of types describing outputs.

 Dask and PySpark are distributed systems and so are their own universe.
 But on a single machine, Polars has proven to be more performant and less memory intensive than both of them.